sircharlo/meeting-media-manager/PROGRESS.md

 - [ ] Docs: Improve docs translations by using more localized strings like how M3 itself does it
 - [ ] Manage media: Fix how recurring media works (currently unable to hide recurring media)
-- [ ] Misc: Convert flash to notify system with action buttons
 - [ ] Release: Check if build artifacts work correctly for Windows and MacOS
 - [ ] Test: test for 3 displays
 - [ ] Test: test if auto updater works correctly